 There are some great ready made fire starting kits available, which are great if you need something quickly.
-Two good examples are the Polymath Spitfire Fire Starting Kit or the excellent but more expensive Wilmas Swedish Strike a Light Kit.
+Two good examples are this small fire starting kit, or the excellent but more expensive Complete Fire Starting Survival Kit, both available from Amazon.
 Making your own fire starting kit means that you can tailor it to your own preferences and experience.

 Fire Starting Kit Contents

-The fire starting kit described in this article is the fire starting kit that I use.
+The fire starting kit described in this article is the fire starting kit that we use and recommend.
 The fire starting kit includes various items to start a fire in any weather conditions.

 This list will allow you to make your own complete and reliable fire starting kit.
 Detailed descriptions of the items in this fire starting kit are further down the page.

 - Water resistant carrying case for the fire starting kit

 - Fire steel (also known as a ferrocerium or ferro rod fire starter)